Anne-Andresen/Multi-Modal-cuda-C-GAN/README.md

-# Hybrid 3D GAN C Implementation
+# Multi-Modal-cuda-C-GAN

 ## Overview

-This repository contains a pure C implementation of a 3D  deep learning model specidically a Hybrid GAN, with cross-attention, self-attention, and convolutional blocks in the generator.
+This repository contains a cuda/C implementation of a 3D  deep learning model specidically a Hybrid GAN, with cross-attention, self-attention, and convolutional blocks in the generator.
 The self-attention, convolutional layers, and GAN structure, including a UNet architecture within the generator, are implemented in both C and Python.

 ## Features